jo/couchdb-worker/README.md

 Also take a look at [examples](couchdb-worker/tree/master/examples).

-## Create a new Worker for All Databases

-    new Worker.pool(config)

-Use a _Worker.pool_ if you want to spawn workers for each database:

-    var Worker = require("couchdb-worker");

-    new Worker.pool(config);

 ## Per Database Configuration

 Configuration is done in a worker configuration document inside the target database.

-The worker looks at all databases and only process if there exists such a configuration file.
+The worker looks only processes if there exists such a configuration file.

 A Worker configuration document might look like this: